 It’s easy to get started.

-- Sign up for a free account at zapier.com (the free account should be sufficient in the beginning)
+- Sign up for a free account at zapier.com (the free account should be sufficient to get you started).

 - Click ‘create a new ZAP’.